 Adrian Huckin FCIH | Executive director of innovation, culture and improvement Merlin Homes

-I have benefited from the professional training afforded to me by the CIH, whilst I was studying for my professional examinations and participating in the CPD Programme.
+I have benefited from the professional training afforded to me by the CIH, whilst I was studying for my professional examinations and participating in the CPD programme.
 Exclusive discounts on courses, conferences, access to the webinar programme and wider professional guidance has ensured I have kept abreast of national, regional and local policy issues.
 I have also specifically benefitted from being a member of the CIH in Wales where access to our decision makers has been possible and actively encouraged.

 John Keegan FCIH | Chief executive, Monmouthshire Housing Association

 CIH membership is essential for promotion and a great way to network and meet like-minded people.
-Joining CIH It’s a sign of commitment to the profession.
+Joining CIH is a sign of commitment to the profession.
 Joining CIH is a sign of commitment to your own development and it’s a way of promoting our profession as a fantastic career.

 Jason Wroe FCIH | Chief executive, Newydd Group Ltd

 Being part of CIH means you are in a club of like-minded individuals trying to achieve the same thing as you - whether that is career improvement, better outcomes & performance in your current role, or improving the provision of affordable housing and sustainable communities for everyone.